dreamstime_1428931_sm.jpg (10786 bytes)

 Learning Journal FAQ

-Q: What is a learning journal?
+What is a learning journal?

-A: Your learning journal is simply a notebook that you use for saving and organizing the work you do for a particular course at Free-Ed.Net.
+Your learning journal is simply a notebook that you use for saving and organizing the work you do for a particular course at Free-Ed.Net.

-Q: Where do I get my learning journal?
+Where do I get my learning journal?

-A: It is up to you to locate a 3-ring binder or spiral notebook that you can use as a learning journal.
+It is up to you to locate a 3-ring binder or spiral notebook that you can use as a learning journal.
 Free-Ed.Net does not supply learning journals, free or otherwise.
 Some courses provide printed exams and worksheets that you can download and print out for your learning journal.
 But Free-Ed.Net does not provide the basic parts.

-Q: What do I record in my learning journal?
+What do I record in my learning journal?

-A: You should discipline yourself to put all your notes, written exercises, questions and answers in your learning journal.
+You should discipline yourself to put all your notes, written exercises, questions and answers in your learning journal.
 You should also make some personal notes about your own thoughts and impressions of the course material.
 You can print out stuff and insert it in the journal.
 You can mark up your pages, put notes within notes, and draw diagrams.
 Never study a lesson at Free-Ed.Net without taking some notes in your learning journal.
-Even if these notes sometimes seem trival and pointless -- do it anyway.
+Even if these notes sometimes seem trivial and pointless -- do it anyway.
 You will be surprised how important some simple ideas will become at a later time.

-Q: What do I do with my learning journal when I complete a course?
+What do I do with my learning journal when I complete a course?

-A: If you've taken your learning journal seriously, it becomes an important piece of your life.
+If you've taken your learning journal seriously, it becomes an important piece of your life.
 You are a different person when you finish your journal than when you started.
 There aren't many processes in life that can make such important changes in one's life than learning something new and important.
 Your learning journal is your trophy, your "certification," for all the work you've done.
-Soooo ... keep it.
+So keep it.
 It will mean more and more to you as you journey through your life and career.

-Copyright © 2007, David L. Heiserman
+Copyright © 2007, 2010, Free-Ed.Net

 All Rights Reserved